INDUSTRY · AUTOMOTIVE INDUSTRY

 I’m the lead mechanic and the service advisor at my shop — is that a problem?

-It’s "owner dependency risk," a classic value destroyer.
-If all the technical expertise and the client relationship sit on your shoulders, the business is hard to transfer.
-The buyer will apply a very low multiple (SDE instead of EBITDA) and demand a long transition period — or an earn-out clause tied to client retention (Phoenix Évaluation).
+Yes.
+If the technical expertise and client relationship sit on your shoulders, the business is hard to transfer.
+The buyer will apply a lower multiple, demand a long transition, or tie part of the price to client retention.